aksellovstad/Glyphs-Scripts/README.md

 ## **Word Generator**

 `Dictionary.py` utilizes the system dictionary to generate word strings using only characters that are available and drawn in the current master.
-The script lets you define minimum and maximum lengths, case as well as required characters.
+The script lets you define minimum and maximum lengths, case as well as required characters. <br>

 <img width="406" alt="Skjermbilde 2025-07-07 kl  00 33 01" src="https://github.com/user-attachments/assets/8de857ce-33d6-4b60-a1b3-c78e56de7f8f" />